ajay77381/AWS_DevOps/ITIL/ITITv4_Module1.md

-Modules 1:
+## Modules 1:
 - Introduction to ITIL v4
 - Understanding the foundational importance of ITSM and ITIL framework.
 - Identifying key milestones and versions of ITIL.
 - Recognizing ITIL's significance in organizational operations.

+## Modules 2:

-## 2.Core Components of Service Value System
+ 2.Core Components of Service Value System

 - Comprehensive analysis of the Service Value System (SVS) within ITSM.